Hard Target 2

-Hard Target 2 is a 2016 American vigilante action film directed and shot by Roel Reiné.
-It is a direct-to-video sequel of the 1993 action film Hard Target starring Jean-Claude Van Damme, although it has no connection to the first movie and is only sequel by name.
-The film stars Scott Adkins, Robert Knepper, Ann Truong, Rhona Mitra, and Temuera Morrison.
-It continues the human hunt theme in the jungles of Myanmar and Thailand.
+Hard Target 2 is a 2016 American action film directed by Roel Reiné, starring Scott Adkins, Robert Knepper, Temuera Morrison and Rhona Mitra.
+It is a reboot of, or sequel to, the 1993 film Hard Target, which starred Jean-Claude Van Damme as a homeless cajun fighting a human hunting operation in New Orleans.
+The new film sees Adkins as a disgraced MMA champion who is unwittingly hired to act as prey in a deadly game of cat and mouse through the jungles of Myanmar.
+The film has no narrative connection to the first film.

 Plot

-Professional MMA fighter Wes Baylor takes on Jonny Sutherland in a match at the MGM Grand.
+Professional MMA fighter Wes Baylor takes on Jonny Sutherland in a welterweight championship fight at the fictional Chateau de Vegas Hotel.
 Upset with the judges' score, Baylor tries to knock Sutherland out and accidentally kills him.
 Overwhelmed with guilt, Baylor enters self-imposed exile in Thailand.

 Six months later, Baylor is still haunted by the death of Sutherland and competes in underground fight clubs.
-A man, Aldrich, watches Baylor fight, and impressed with him, offers him $1 million for a private one-off match in Myanmar.
+Jonah Aldrich watches Baylor fight and, impressed with him, offers him $1 million for a private one-off match in Myanmar.
 Upon arrival, Baylor is informed that he will be the victim of a lethal hunt organized by Aldrich.
 Baylor is given a water bottle and money belt which, unbeknown to him, has a GPS tracker hidden inside.
 The hunting party consists of Sofia, bullfighter Esparto, video game designer Landon, Maduka, Jacob "Texas" Zimling, Zimling's son Tobias, Aldrich's right-hand man Madden, and Aldrich himself.
 In addition, the party is accompanied by a group of corrupt Myanmar Army soldiers.

 Maduka shoots Baylor with a sniper rifle at a waterfall, but Baylor goes underwater, sneaks up on Maduka, and beats him to death.
 While fleeing from them, Baylor comes across a local woman named Tha, who helps him get to the border.
 As the hunt continues, Aldrich gives the hunters motorcycles equipped with guns and rocket launchers.
 Baylor fights them and commandeers a motorcycle, leaving Tha alone.
 Zimling and Tobias attempt to kill Tha, but Tobias has a brief change of heart and flees.
 Tha then kills Zimling with a machete, while Baylor fights Sofia.
 After knocking her unconscious, he regroups with Tha and they run away.
 The two go to Tha's house to treat wounds, where Baylor learns something strange about Tha and her village.